 Finding your unique palate

 Probably the most difficult part about learning to drink whiskey is that you need to discover your own palate, or build it up, rather.
 The best way to do that is to try every single kind.
-As a beginner wanting to become a pro in the shortest amount of time, you should turn your attention to the Australian market.
+As a beginner wanting to become a pro in the shortest amount of time, turn your attention to the Australian market.

-Not only is Australia regarded as one of the best whiskey regions in the world, but it is also home to numerous bottle shops in Sydney as well as every other major city on its coast where you can find every type of whisky imaginable.
+Not only is Australia regarded as one of the best whiskey regions in the world, but it is also home to numerous bottle shops in Sydney and every other major city on its coast where you can find every type of whisky imaginable.
 So, learning from the Aussies is probably one of the most cost-effective ways to discover your taste preference.
 Be sure to avoid tasting whiskies at bars, as they can be diluted and have a subpar taste.
 Best to open up a bottle at home.